yurisuika/Lush/README.md

 # <p align="center">LUSH</p>

 Lush is a Fabric mod that sows the forests of Minecraft rich with more species of trees!
-More than just a simple tree mod, Lush also adds trunk, branch, and twig blocks (and their stripped versions) for every species to give you more realistic trees.
-No longer does every tree just have a boring thick trunk!

 You will also find color support for the *[Seasons](https://github.com/yurisuika/Seasons)* mod to give Lush leaves ephemeral beauty.
 If you desire to use the *[Isabella](https://github.com/yurisuika/Isabella)* resource pack, then install *[Catherine](https://github.com/yurisuika/Catherine)* and get support for not just Isabella, but also Isabella colored Seasons!
 Lush will then use the proper colors!